 Bold As Love started in 2007 as a platform for people–particularly African Americans–to discover Black rock music.
 The aim was to explore how the increasing prominence of Black rock, Afro-punk and black alternative music was impacting Black imagination and how we conceive of and understand ourselves in the world.

 Since then, it has evolved into a space dedicated to highlighting the black creators and curators of progressive, left-of-center culture here in the States and globally.

-Bold As Love Magazine is closely aligned with The Festival of the New Black Imagination.
+In 2011, Bold As Love Magazine produced The Festival of the New Black Imagination.

 KEY POSTS (aka WHERE IT ALL STARTED)

 For those of you who want to go back to the beginning, the following are key posts that will give you a good overview of how things got started: